ccnmtl/compiled/content/articles/print-is-device.md

 In the web development process, consider what the users of your website will take with them when they print.
 The following are a few things to be aware of:

 ### Readability:
-For the printed pages, the conditions how the text is read are different.
+For the printed pages, the conditions on how the text is read are different.
 Black text on white background provides the maximum contrast suitable for paper, especially if a user decides to print in black and white.
 Light text on dark background should be avoided.

 Keep in mind that there is no way for a user to change the font size on paper, so, make sure the text for print is large enough to be readable.